SrObis/Mastering-SharePoint-Framework-SPFx-Development/README.md

 ?
 Will the components in the solution require permissions to access web APIs that are unique and not shared with other c omponents in the tenant?
 No
 ?
 Which type of client-side component to create?
 Extencion ?
 Which type of client-side extencion to create?
-Application Customizer ?
-What is your Application Customizer name?
-ACDemo
-?
-What is your Application Customizer description?
-ACDemo description
+Field Customizer ?
+What is your Field Customizer name?
+MyFieldCustomizerExtencion ?
+What is your Field Customizer description?
+MyFieldCustomizerExtencion description

 ```